azerothcore/azerothcore.github.io/donators.md

 # Donators

-Support <a href="./wowgaming">WoWGaming</a> and its development by making a donation!
+Support AzerothCore and its development by making a donation!
 You can donate any amount you wish using Paypal or credit card by pressing the button below.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
     <input type="hidden" name="cmd" value="_s-xclick">